ManelBrull/ManelBrull.github.io/resume/_posts/2014-10-01-Umanick_Technologies.md

 finish_year: present
 ---

-Developer, tester and maintaner of Umanick Identity SDK and Umanick Identity Workbench, capable of identifying, enrolling and verifying people in Windows environments.
-It was done using C#.
+Developer, tester and maintainer of a desktop application which performs biometric operations.
+I also helped to successfully implement the solution to clients.
+It was developed using C#.

-Responsible of the continuous integration system with Jenkins, SonarQube and Nexus for application developed in Java, C# or C.
+Responsible of the continuous integration system with Jenkins, SonarQube and Nexus for application developed in Java, C# and C++.

-Implemented a web application capable of identifying and verifying people using their biometrics characteristics.
-We used GWT framework, Java and applets.
+Designed and implemented a web application to identify and verify people using fingerprint samples.
+We used GWT framework, Java and applets to communicate with fingerprint scanners.